 2) Hormonal Differences in Males and Females

 Testosterone is a male sex hormone that plays an important role in the body.
 The hormone also plays a crucial role in your state of mind, including how well your brain works.
 Higher levels of testosterone are associated with lowered sensitivity to emotional triggers.
-The uber cool-guy is not a cultural myth.
+The uber-cool guy is not a cultural myth.

 Unfortunately, being female means much less testosterone and higher estrogen levels, which translates into higher emotional sensitivity and depression.

-Moreover, according to studies, the stress hormone called corticotropin-releasing factor (CRF) which helps control the body’s reaction to stress bind more tightly to brain cell proteins of stressed-out female rats, making them more sensitive to its effects.
+Moreover, according to studies, the stress hormone called corticotropin-releasing factor (CRF) which helps control the body’s reaction to stress binds more tightly to brain cell proteins of stressed-out female rats, making them more sensitive to its effects.
 Male rats were able to reduce levels of the protein, stopping the hormone from binding and reducing its effects on the brain.

 3) Sexual Development Different For Boys & Girls